-In the Auckland TLA, licence ID 220830 covers 600 km2 of Auckland from a single tower at Waitarua.
+In the Auckland TLA, licence ID 220830 covers 600 km2 of Auckland from a single tower at.
 The annual RRF for the use of 10 MHz in the Auckland TLA, covering hundreds of thousands of addresses, is \$4,268.40.

 A proposed new licence from a WISP (illustrated below, to the left) would cover 1,100 addresses from Anawhata to Karekare.
 Their annual RRF for use of 10 MHz of spectrum would also be \$4,268.40 - because their licence is in the Auckland TLA.
-By providing a small amount of coverage to a few rural villages the WISP is financially penalised in comparison to the holder of licence 220830.
+By providing a small amount of coverage to a few rural villages they are financially penalised in comparison to licence 220830.